 The Various Sizes of Poodles Today

 Please note that in all respects (except size) the various Poodles defined under each system should be exact replicas of the Standard (or FCI the Medium) Poodle.
-The 4 sizes recognized by the FCI and the 3 sizes recognized by countries other than the FCI are as follows:
+The 4 sizes recognised by the FCI and the 3 sizes recognised by countries other than the FCI are as follows:

 |ANKC, NZKC and Kennel Club (UK)||American and Canadian KC||Fédération Cynologique Internationale (FCI)|

 |Standard||Over 38 cms (15 ins)||Over 15 inches (38 cms)||Over 45 cm (17.7 ins) up to 60 cm (23.6 ins) with a tolerance of +2 cm (0.79 ins)|

 |Medium - over 35 cm (13.78 ins) up to 45 cm (17.7 ins)|

 |Miniature||Under 38 cm (15 ins) but not under 28 cm (11 ins)||Under 15 inches (38 cms) with a minimum height in excess of 10 inches (25.4 cms)||Over 28 cm (11 ins) up to 35 cm (13.78 ins)|